 For treatment of tumors, we are able to biopsy and diagnose tumor type, and perform removal or if needed, amputation to maximize comfort and life.

 For eye problems, we correct cherry eye, eyelid conditions such as entropion and ectropion, and remove eyelid tumors.

 We are able to help pets with surgical correction of bone fractures, and are pleased to provide correction of several common knee conditions, including torn meniscus, torn cruciate ligaments, and dislocating kneecaps.

 We also are confident in treating major surgical emergencies.
-Twisted stomach, intestinal foreign bodies, lacerations, twisted bowel, and emergency C-section are all procedures with which we are familiar and confident.
+Twisted stomach, intestinal foreign bodies, lacerations, and twisted bowel are all procedures with which we are familiar.